emilypx/appfair.github.io/index.md

 ### Can I load executable code at runtime?

 Except for Just-in-Time compilation, the `Sandbox.entitlements` forbids the dynamic loading of unsigned executable code at runtime.
-This is to help ensure the App Fair's Source Transparency goal.
+This is to help ensure the App Fair's "Source Transparency" mandate.

 ### How large are App Fair apps?